intelsdi-x/snap-plugin-collector-docker/README.md

 There isn't a current roadmap for this plugin, but it is in active development.
 As we launch this plugin, we do not have any outstanding requirements for the next release.
 If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-docker/issues/new) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-docker/pulls).

 ## Community Support
-This repository is one of **many** plugins in the **snap Framework**: a powerful telemetry agent framework.
+This repository is one of **many** plugins in the **snap framework**: a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support)

 ## Contributing
 We love contributions!